mattkloz/COVID19APP/README.md

 ![Medical Demo](https://demo-mjk.s3.amazonaws.com/acceptcases.gif)

 ### Todos:
   - Send email or text message to users when their case has been scheduled
   - Add ability for hospitals to see case activity in their area
   - Add ability for MPs to refer cases to Hospitals
   - General cleansing of the UI
   - Code cleanup
   - More sophisticated "prioritization"
   - Admin dashboard to streamline approval of MPs
   - Service Workers for offline functionality
   - Identifying hotspots based on testing requests and priority
   - Streamline the SessionStorage / encrypt it
   - If a medical user changes their base zip while they have active cases in their caseload, those cases are removed from their caseload.
 Should prevent a change of basezip with incomplete cases in a caseload.

+## Firebase API & GoogleMaps API

 ## Install the dependencies
 ```bash